garrandall/popular-music-data/tracks/naked-eye-luscious-jackson.md

 wearing nothing is divine
 naked is a state of mind
-i take things off to clear my head to say the things i haven't said i live inside the elements the earth and sky are my best friends water is the evidence
+i take things off to clear my head to say the things I haven't said i live inside the elements the earth and sky are my best friends water is the evidence